huggingface/data-is-better-together/README.md

 - In the first one, you'll learn how to set up a prompt translation space using Argilla and Hugging Face Spaces.
 - In the second one, you'll see how to upload the prompt translation data for the language of your choice.
-- In the third one, we show how to easily set up a dashboard to track the annotation efforts.
+- In the third one, we show how to set up a dashboard to track the annotation efforts easily.

 ## Other guides